 Eventually the individual bricks will become loose because the sand replaced is weak and light because of non compaction of the paving around it.
 This leaves your paving prone to sinking because of a loss of the sand that gives strength to the structure of the paving.
 Especially if not replaced in the joints between the bricks.
 It also allows rain water to penetrate the paving joints easier which in turn leads to the sub base becoming soft.

-The lance of the pressure washer should be held at an angle so not to be removing more than the top centimeter (1/2 inch ) of the jointing sand between the pavers when the cleaning takes place and held at a distance of no less than 200mm (8 inch) from the block paving surface.
+The lance of the pressure washer should be held at an angle so not to be removing more than the top centimeter (1/2 inch ) of the jointing sand.
+Remove as little sand as possible between the pavers when the cleaning takes place.
+Hold the lance at a distance of no less than 200mm (8 inch) from the block paving surface.
 If possible when pressure washing block paving use the lance at an angle of 45 degrees to the paving surface.

 When you are pressure washing block paving never aim the jet of water directly at or into the paving joints from overhead.
 This can do severe damage to the underlying grit sand base the block paving is laid upon.